cfusco77/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-Deliverable 1: Linear Regression to Predict MPG
+## Linear Regression to Predict MPG

 Ho : The slope of the linear model is zero, or m = 0